sympy/sympy/doc/src/modules/geometry/index.rst

 Three Dimensions and Beyond
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently there are no plans for extending the module to three dimensions, but
+Currently a limited subset of the geometry module has been extended to
-it certainly would be a good addition.
-This would probably involve a fair
+three dimensions, but it certainly would be a good addition to extend
-amount of work since many of the algorithms used are specific to two
+more.
+This would probably involve a fair amount of work since many of
-dimensions.
+the algorithms used are specific to two dimensions.

 Geometry Visualization
 ~~~~~~~~~~~~~~~~~~~~~~